Renewed vs Cancelled — Scorecard by Network

 HBO has historically had one of the highest renewal rates in the business.
 The premium cable model is built on long-running, prestige programming.
 The Sopranos ran for six seasons.
 The Wire ran for five.
 Game of Thrones ran for eight.
 HBO's renewal rate has been estimated at around 80% for original scripted series, which is exceptionally high by industry standards.

 The arrival of HBO Max complicated the picture.
 The streaming service had a different strategy than the cable channel — broader, more accessible, more willing to take risks on genre programming.
 The merger with Discovery and the subsequent "Max purge" of 2022 led to a wave of cancellations that shocked the industry.
+According to The Hollywood Reporter, over 20 original series were removed from the platform in a single wave of cost-cutting.
 Shows like Westworld, The Nevers, and Raised by Wolves were cancelled mid-story.
-The HBO Max cancellations were a turning point — they signalled that even the most prestigious brands were now operating under the same metric-driven logic as the rest of the streaming industry.
+The HBO Max cancellations were a turning point — they signaled that even the most prestigious brands were now operating under the same metric-driven logic as the rest of the streaming industry.

 Amazon Prime Video

-Amazon's renewal rate is moderate.
+Amazon's renewal rate is moderate — estimated at around 55-60% by most industry analysts.
 The platform has invested heavily in prestige programming — The Marvelous Mrs. Maisel, The Boys, The Lord of the Rings: The Rings of Power — and most of those investments have been renewed.
 But the platform has also cancelled a number of mid-budget genre shows, including The Peripheral, Paper Girls, and The Wilds.
+According to TVLine, Amazon's renewal decisions are heavily influenced by global viewership data, with shows that perform well internationally receiving more leeway than those that are purely domestic hits.
 The pattern: Amazon protects its prestige shows but is willing to cut genre experiments that don't find a global audience.
-As we explored in our article on which streaming services cancel the most, Amazon sits in the middle of the pack.

 Apple TV+

-Apple TV+ has the highest renewal rate of any major streaming service, by most estimates.
+Apple TV+ has the highest renewal rate of any major streaming service, by most estimates — around 75-80%.
 The platform has invested heavily in a relatively small number of high-profile shows — Ted Lasso, Slow Horses, Severance, Shrinking — and most of them have been renewed.
 The cancellations that have happened (The Afterparty, See, Constellation) have been quieter and less prominent than the cancellations at other platforms.

 Apple's strategy is unusual.
 The platform is not chasing subscriber growth at the same pace as Netflix or Disney.
 It's selling hardware and services, and the original programming is part of a broader ecosystem play.
-That gives the platform more latitude to take creative risks and renew shows that might not be hits.
+According to Variety, Apple's programming budget, while substantial, is allocated with a focus on quality over quantity — a luxury that allows the platform to renew shows that might be cancelled elsewhere.
 The result is one of the most generous renewal environments in streaming — though, as See's cancellation showed, even Apple isn't immune to the metrics.

 Disney+ and Hulu

 Disney+'s renewal rate is high for its marquee franchises (The Mandalorian, Loki, WandaVision) and lower for its original scripted series outside the Marvel and Star Wars universes.
 The platform has cancelled several non-franchise originals, including The Mysterious Benedict Society, Big Shot, and Willow.
-The pattern: franchise content is protected; everything else is on the bubble.
+According to Deadline, Disney+ has publicly indicated a shift toward focusing on its core franchise IP, which suggests that original non-franchise series will continue to face an uphill battle for renewal.

-Hulu's renewal rate is moderate.
+Hulu's renewal rate is moderate, estimated at around 50-55%.
 The platform has invested in some acclaimed originals (The Handmaid's Tale, Only Murders in the Building, Reservation Dogs) but has also cancelled a number of mid-budget dramas and comedies.
-The platform's strategy is less focused than its peers — it serves as both a general entertainment service and a home for FX originals, which gives it more variety but less consistency.
+The platform's strategy is less focused than its peers — it serves as both a general entertainment service and a home for FX originals, which gives it more variety but less consistency in renewal decisions.

 Paramount+

-Paramount+ has one of the lowest renewal rates in the streaming business.
-The platform has cancelled a number of high-profile originals, including Dexter: Original Sin, Star Trek: Prodigy, 1883 (which was always planned as a limited series but was followed by cancellations of related projects), and Grease: Rise of the Pink Ladies.
-The pattern: the platform is willing to invest in marquee properties, but the renewal bar is high.
-The platform has publicly stated that it is focused on becoming profitable by 2026, which has translated into tighter renewal criteria.
+Paramount+ has one of the lowest renewal rates in the streaming business, estimated at around 40-45%.
+The platform has cancelled a number of high-profile originals, including Star Trek: Prodigy (later picked up by Netflix), Grease: Rise of the Pink Ladies, and several planned spin-offs from its marquee properties.
+According to The Hollywood Reporter, the platform has publicly stated that it is focused on becoming profitable by 2026, which has translated into tighter renewal criteria and a willingness to cancel shows that don't meet aggressive performance targets.
+The pattern: the platform is willing to invest in marquee properties, but the renewal bar is exceptionally high.

 What the Scorecard Tells Us